DFE-Digital/fh-referral-ui/README.md

 which is correct?
 lib/govuk/assets/images/govuk-crest.png

-open / close filter button doesn't work.
+open / close filter button doesn't work - create a component from the find site.